Greg-T8/LearningPython/Books/learning_python/notes.md

     ~^^^
 TypeError: 'str' object does not support item assignment
 ```
-- You can, however, run expressions to make new objects.
+You can, however, run expressions to make new objects:
 ```python
 >>> S = 'Z' + S[1:]
 >>> S
 'Zode'
 ```
-- The following core object types are immutable:
+The following core object types are immutable:
 - Strings
 - Numbers
 - Tuples

-- You can change text-based data in place if you use a mutable object type, such as a list.
+You can change text-based data in place if you use a mutable object type, such as a list.
 ```python
 >>> S = 'Python'
 >>> L = list(S)